exercism/v2-configlet/README.md

 Much of the utility of this command comes from the ability to *locally override* README templates and exercise information.

+(When working with READMEs you may find [a local renderer for GitHub Markdown](https://github.com/joeyespo/grip) helpful to preview your work before committing.)

 ### The README Template

 The template file used as the basis for README generation lives in a track root's `config/` directory as [`config/exercise_readme.go.tmpl`](https://github.com/exercism/lua/blob/master/config/exercise_readme.go.tmpl).
 This template file may be overridden for an exercise by placing the overriding template in the exercises `.meta/readme.go.tmpl`.